joetjo/jopLauncher/README.md

 - Detect common game platform and display which one is running
 - shows last 10 gaming sessions and allows starting a new session of the corresponding game
 - | -> or to search an already played game and allow to restart it
+- | -> and applying a filter to see on installed game
 - allows excluding process that are detected but are not game ( launcher, crash handler, etc.. you may discover strange things ).
 - allows to map a custom name for an executable or to use the parent folder name instead of the executable name.